Cord Cutting Guides, News, and Reviews

 Up to 250 Mbps – $44.99 per month

 RCN has seven internet-only plans, but there are usually only three available in each area RCN serves.
 Philadelphia and the Lehigh Valley are the only areas with four plans; however, the up to 10 Mbps and up to 25 Mbps plans do not offer enough speed for a one-person household if you stream and work from home like me.
 RCN’s speeds vary by location but each area has access to speed up to 940 Mbps.
 As enticing as RCN’s regional deals are, I’m more impressed by their low pricing.
-AT&T is the only other major internet provider with speeds up to 940 Mbps for less than $50 per month.
+Only AT&T Internet discount deals can match speeds up to 940 Mbps for less than $50 per month.

 RCN makes it harder to say no to their deals by offering a great perk: All RCN internet plans come with the option to get one free month of Eero Enhanced Home Wi-Fi.
 If you choose to stick with Eero’s service, it will cost $9.95 per month once the free trial period has ended.
 One Eero unit can extend your Wi-Fi to an area up to 1,500 square feet.
 If you have dead or slow zones in your house, as I do in my garage, an Eero would ensure you have a strong Wi-Fi connection all-around your house.
 I’ll admit, paying RCN’s monthly fee for an Eero will cost you more in the long run than it would cost you to buy that same Eero system outright, but at least RCN gives you the option to test Eero out for free.